5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/tutorials/mbstf.md

 install/bin/open5gs-smfd > smf.log 2>&1 &
 sudo -E install/bin/open5gs-upfd > upf.log 2>&1 &
 ```

-Copy this Nmbsmf_MBSSession *CreateReqData* JSON object into a file called `create-mbs-session.json`:
+You can create an MBS Session with the Insomnia collection or with curl.
+For the latter, copy this Nmbsmf_MBSSession *CreateReqData* JSON object into a file called `create-mbs-session.json`:

 ```json
 {